 The project will allow to accumulate and aggregate experience of digitalization to E-Gov, at least from the state-clients.
 This will allow us, as a service provider, to offer the best possible solutions and practices for client states.
 We provide a base, system, a way of virtual modeling of decision-making and their virtual result, which can be obtained, and the government then selects the best “virtual course of events” and applies it.

 There is a strong possibility that this market is “closed” due to the fact that states will not allow a third-party outsourcing organization to collect, store and process personal data of citizens of a client state.
-Moreover, the proposed business model will gain access to information that not all governments are willing to provide.

 Great responsibility.
 Of course, no matter what a product scale is, its developers are responsible to customers.
 At the same time, since in the given project we are talking about processing of personal data of citizens of entire states, the responsibility itself increases at times.
-Any system malfunctions, data leaks are unacceptable in the created E-Government product.
+Any system malfunctions, data leaks are unacceptable in the created E-Government startup idea.

-Big scale.
+Large scale.
 As part of the preparatory work, a great amount of analysts’ work will be required who will determine what functionality will be the core of the system, that is, what software we will be ready to implement “as is” to client states, or with insignificant modifications.
 Most likely, the E-Government software for package 1 will be approximately the same for all client states, but the software for package 2 will most likely require a lot of custom functionality development.

 Lean startup approach?